matijakolaric-com/django-music-publisher/docs/introduction.rst

 <https://en.wikipedia.org/wiki/Collective_rights_management#Collective_management_organisations>`_ and Digital
 Service Providers (DSPs), as well as data delivery to sub-publishers.

-Registration/licencing of recordings and royalty processing are is in active development.
+Registration/licencing of recordings and royalty processing are in active development.

 Django-Music-Publisher (DMP) is based on `Django web framework <https://www.djangoproject.com/>`_, hence the name.